 For example, “does the Instant Pot work on any type of macaroni noodle?” would be a great question to answer in your blog post.
 Answering “how does the recipe cook the pasta correctly if you don't pre-boil it first?” would go a step beyond what most food bloggers are willing to dig in and explain.

-I often combine a few intro paragraphs from Jarvis to create my own unique version of them, but it still saves me time because I'm not having to come up with all of it from scratch.
+I often combine a few intro paragraphs from Jasper to create my own unique version of them, but it still saves me time because I'm not having to come up with all of it from scratch.

 Tone of voice